Rashmirashu3/Survey-Analysis/README.md

 ## 1. Data Preparation

-This section can be found in the document "Data Wrangling Report.pdf"
+This section can be found in the document "Data Wrangling Report.pdf".
+The final fields used for the analysis can be found in the file "Final Fields used for Analysis.xlsx"

 ## 2. Models to Predict NPS Score
 1. Multinomial Logistic Regression